AU-Master-Thesis/thesis/sections/4-results/study-1.typ

       }
     ),
     caption: [
-      Comparison of makespan for the _Circle_ and _Environment Obstacles_ scenarios as the number of robots $N_R$ increases.
+      Comparison of makespan for the _Circle_ and _Environment Obstacles_ scenarios, as the number of robots $N_R$ increases.
 Each value #sl is averaged over five different seeds; $#equation.as-set(params.seeds)$.
 Corresponds with Figure 6 in @gbpplanner.
 C = Circle Scenario, EB = Environment Obstacles Scenario.
     ]
   )<f.obstacle-experiment-makespan>
 ]